-Non-Hodgkin lymphoma is the most common form of the disease.
+Non-Hodgkin lymphoma (NHL) is the most common type of lymphoma.
 While it can occur at any age, most people who develop the illness are older adults.
-Of the dozens of non-Hodgkin types identified to date, just 13 account for nearly 90 percent of all cases of non-Hodgkin lymphomas in the United States.
-They include:

 - primary mediastinal B cell lymphoma

 - small lymphocytic lymphoma and chronic lymphocytic leukemia

 - Burkitt lymphoma

 T cell lymphoma accounts for approximately 15 percent of all cases of NHL in the United States.
 The most common types of T cell lymphoma include:

 - peripheral T cell lymphoma not otherwise specified